supunvimukthi/Virus-Analyzer/README.md

 - follow the instruction above for database import. (anyone of the two databases included in the src folder)
 - if you dont have pip install follow [these](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation) instructions
 - pip install missing libraries.
+- change database details in the python file to match your database.
 - run python file using cmd with **python virus_analyze.py**
 - select a file to scan.

+***To learn how to import mysql database follow this [link](https://mediatemple.net/community/products/dv/204403864/export-and-import-mysql-databases)